Bonobo Peace Forest

 The Bonobo Peace Forest projects intend to provide a multitude of community benefits including employing local Congolese residents as field team members, providing education for the next generation of conservationists and promoting programs that benefit women and help support the community at large.
 A portion of the revenue from the sale of carbon credits would be used to improve infrastructure, including new buildings and updated communications technology.

-Carbon Streaming has made an investment in the Bonobo Peace Forest projects, which will be directed to prepare feasibility studies and establish initial project activities.
-It also has entered into a 5% royalty agreement covering the carbon credit revenues generated by the Bonobo Peace Forest projects.
+Carbon Streaming has entered into a royalty agreement covering the carbon credit revenues generated by the Bonobo Peace Forest projects.

 BCI, established in 1998, champions a community-based conservation approach in which local people steward their own natural resources.
 BCI operates the largest bonobo conservation program in the world, with unmatched local community and governmental support.
 The BCI team brings extensive management experience in REDD+ project development.
 BCI and partners have executed multiple carbon credit and conservation projects around the globe, including validation of the first REDD+ project under the Verified Carbon Standard of Verra in the DRC.
 BCI has earned a strong reputation for its commitment to making community development a centerpiece of sustainable conservation efforts.